dtube/avalon/README.md

 The `start.sh` shows the list of available environment variables you can set to make avalon behave slightly differently from the default install.

 ### Resetting and replaying the chain

+#### Full resync from peer to peer
-Shut everything down, then `db.dropDatabase()` in mongo, and restart.
+Shut everything down, then `db.dropDatabase()` in mongo, and start the node.
 This will do a complete replay and verification of the chain.
 Depending on your CPU/RAM it might be extremely slow and take a long time on a long chain with many transactions.

-### Replaying from a dump
+#### Replaying from a dump
 An alternative way to resync your node faster is to use one of the backups provided by backup.d.tube.
 Example:

 ```